 We encourage students to enroll in Honors Thesis hours (HON 4093), particularly during the semester in which they plan to defend their thesis.
-HON 4093 is a 3-hour course that students may enroll in to grant them time and course credit (and grade) to devote to their thesis work.
-By enrolling in course credit, students can set aside time to devote to researching and writing their thesis and meeting regularly with their undergraduate honors thesis director (instructor of record for the class).
-Students will also receive a grade reflecting the student's efforts.
-Note the undergraduate thesis director will be listed as the professor for this class and will determine the framework and goals for the class.
-In most cases, students will arrange frequent meetings with their thesis director to discuss progress towards completion of the thesis.
+HON 4093 is a 3-credit-hour course that students may enroll in to grant them time and course credit to devote to their thesis work (in many ways, it is handled like a Directed Individual Study course).
+This is NOT the same as the Canvas portal (which is non-credit bearing).

+By enrolling in course credit, students can set aside time to devote to researching and writing their thesis and meet regularly with their undergraduate honors thesis director (instructor of record for the class).
+Students will also receive a grade reflecting their efforts.
+Please note that the undergraduate thesis director will be listed as the professor for this class and will determine the framework, timeline, and goals.
+Students are expected to arrange regular meetings with their thesis director (weekly) to discuss progress towards completion of the thesis.

 This class may be taken up to two times.
-To be considered for enrollment in HON 4093, students must indicate their desire for enrollment on the Honors Thesis Proposal form and have their proposal accepted by the Shackouls Honors College.
+To be considered for enrollment in HON 4093, students must indicate their desire for enrollment on the Honors Thesis Proposal Form and have their proposal accepted by the Shackouls Honors College.